 That same year, the college was one of 67 in the United States to be named part of the Second Chance Pell program, which offers scholarship assistance for incarcerated students.

 The enrollment of Alvin Community College has grown from 134 students in 1949 to almost 6,000, posting its highest enrollment ever in 2017.
-During this period of growth, Alvin Community College has had six presidents.
-The sixth president joined the college in 2014 and is embracing the challenge of strategically moving the college forward.
+During this period of growth, Alvin Community College has had seven presidents.
+The seventh president joined the college in 2021 and is embracing the challenge of strategically moving the college forward.

 - Mr. A.G.
 Welch 1949-1954